Sermon for the Evening of April 26, 2015 (by S. Lucas):

 22 The crowd joined in the attack against Paul and Silas, and the magistrates ordered them to be stripped and beaten with rods.

-23 After they had been severely flogged, they were thrown into prison, and the jailer was commanded to guard them carefully.
+had been severely flogged, they were thrown into prison, and the jailer was commanded to guard them carefully.

 24 When he received these orders, he put them in the inner cell and fastened their feet in the stocks.

 25 About midnight Paul and Silas were praying and singing hymns to God, and the other prisoners were listening to them.